viktor1vasilevski/clean-architecture-webapi/README.md

 2. The enitiies don't have foreign keys or any common table

 ## Notes
-1. The solution folder Domian, should be Domain.
-And also the Class Library should be CleanArchitectureWebAPI.Domain, not CleanArchitectureWebAPI.Domian.
+1. The solution folder Domian, should be named Domain.
+And also the name of the Class Library from that folder should be named CleanArchitectureWebAPI.Domain, not CleanArchitectureWebAPI.Domian.